bitovi/documentcss/pages/guides/use.md

 @hide sidebar
 @outline 2 ul

-This guide covers how to create, organize and generate a Living Style Guide (LSG) with DocumentCSS.
+This guide covers how to create, organize and generate a Living Style Guide with DocumentCSS.

 ## Tags Reference